 The Company accounted for the equity securities at fair value with subsequent fair value changes recorded in our Condensed Consolidated Statements of Income.
 The fair value of the investment in Meituan is determined based on the closing market price for the shares at the end of each reporting period.
 The fair value change, to the extent the closing market price of shares of Meituan as of the end of reporting period is higher than our cost, is subject to U.S. tax.

-The related unrealized gain of \$1 million and unrealized loss of \$8 million was included in Investment gain or loss in our Condensed Consolidated Statements of Income for the quarters ended March 31, 2021 and 2020, respectively.
+A summary of pre-tax gains or losses on investment in equity securities of Meituan recognized, which was included in Investment gain or loss in our Condensed Consolidated Statements of Income, is as follows: